darwinanddavis/DataPortfolio/30daymapchallenge.md

 <br>

-What's the [#30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge)?
-Here's the official tag taken from the website.

-> A daily mapping/cartography/data visualization challenge aimed at the spatial community
+The [#30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge): A daily mapping/cartography/data visualization challenge aimed at the spatial, mapping, and cartography community.

-The rules are pretty simple: create a map or spatial-related output using any means, as long as it's your own work and that you credit data sources.

 Here were my self-inflicted challenges this year.

 * Learn something new for every project—new data, new mapping element, new map projection, etc
 * Make data-driven maps when possible (time permitting)